What killer questions to ask in the Job interview?

 What were the lessons learned during the pandemic as a leader?

 To avoid ghosting after a job interview ask these questions

 Do you provide feedback to everyone?

-Experienced hiring managers or human resource workers would be clear about setting the desired expectations.
-But do not assume that they don’t share a timeline for getting back to you.
-Ask them about the turnaround time.
+Experienced hiring managers & human resource workers would be clear about setting the desired expectations.
+But do not assume they all know how to handle interviews flawlessly.
+If they don’t share a timeline for getting back to you, ask them about the turnaround time.
 This question helps you understand when they will get back to you and by when, as this is the best way to avoid being ghosted.

 If you haven't heard back from anyone during the committed time, you can follow up with them.
 This does not make you look weak or desperate, as you are simply just asking for information related to their expectations.